meatball133/crystal/exercises/concept/spellbound-steel/.docs/introduction.md

 ### reduce

-`reduce` or fold as it is known in other languages, is a method that with a combine method and an initial value, it will combine all the elements in the collection.
+[`reduce`][reduce] or fold as it is known in other languages, is a method that with a combine method and an initial value, it will combine all the elements in the collection.
 The `reduce` method has an accumulator that is passed to the block, the accumulator is the result of the previous iteration.
 This becomes a recursive process that will combine all the elements in the collection.